fkdads/VLM_subtitling/README.md

 To get the final dataset, you need to label the active speaker manually with [label-studio](https://labelstud.io/) according to [COCO format](https://cocodataset.org/#format-data).
 You also need to take care of skipping images with off-screen speaker.
 At the end you can export the filtered dataset with annotation information.
+Use _Object Detection with Bounding Boxes_ as labeling setup.
+We recommend to use `spokesman` as label for the active speaker task.
+You may also want to label listener to challenge our active speaker detection results by leveraging further information.

 We used a final dataset of 2300 instances: